synthet-ic/kfl/book/src/README.md

 ## TODO

+- [ ] Use previous version of KFL itself when testing grammar, instead of serde/serde_json
 - [ ] `-`
 - [ ] Implement `DecodeScalar` for struct as the replacement of `flatten(properties)` and support `flatten(arguments)` equivalent as well
 - [ ] Span